kahlow/YTC-Dev-PreCourse/operators/operators.md

     Not
     ==

-Note:
->In our pseudo code we've been using the equals sign '=' to assign or compare values.
-Normally you'll see the use of a double equals == to compare values.

 There are many many more operators than the ones listed.
 To see a list of operators by programming language take a look at the wiki page: [Operator_(computer_programming)](http://en.wikipedia.org/wiki/Operator_(computer_programming)#Operator_features_in_programming_languages)

 ##Arithmetic Operators